Extension Master Gardener Program Frequently Asked Questions

 DO I HAVE TO LIVE IN BUNCOMBE COUNTY?

 First preference is given to residents who live in Buncombe County since this is the community you will be serving.

 HOW DO I BECOME AN EXTENSION MASTER GARDENER VOLUNTEER IN BUNCOMBE COUNTY?

 READ THE INFORMATION:

 Understanding this information is important to know the requirements and commitments for the training and continued volunteer service.
 It will also help you determine if this is a volunteer program you would like to be part of.

 You must submit an application to apply and be accepted into the training program.
 Applicants are interviewed and evaluated on communication skills, computer competency, working with others, ability to attend training, and commit to the volunteer and continuing education requirements.

-ATTEND AN ORIENTATION SESSION:
+ATTEND AN ORIENTATION/INFORMATION SESSION:

 Individuals accepted into the training program will be required to attend an orientation session prior to the first training class.
 Individuals will be notified of this date as soon as it is available.